qaderi-coding/smart-generator/README.md

 ## How it works
 This project only works if you want to develop smart contract using hardhat in backend and next.js in frontend

-- Run the following commands to get preprare your  project's backend and frontend
+- Run the following commands to get prepare your  project's backend and frontend
 ```
 mkdir quiz-dapp // name whatever your project is
 cd quiz-dapp
 git clone https://github.com/qaderi-coding/smart-generator
 cd smart-generator
 npm run init // Will generate scripts that we will run later
-npm run backend // Will install all essential backend dependcies and will generate backend common code required by a project
+npm run backend // Will install all essential backend dependencies and will generate backend common code required by a project
-npm run frontend // Will install all essential frontend dependices and will generate frontend common code requires by a project
+npm run frontend // Will install all essential frontend dependencies and will generate frontend common code required by a project
 ```
-Boom, You avoided time consumption, enjoy the saved time!
+Boom, You avoided time consumption through doing tasks manually, enjoy the saved time! 😀
 ## Prerequisite
 - You need to install node.js.
 If you don't have it installed in your computer, download it from [here](https://nodejs.org/en/download/)
 - You need to install plopjs, execute the following command to install it